top of page

 Days out on Exmoor - Tarr Steps

 Tarr Steps is always one of the most popular days out when guests book Woodleigh Cottage.
-It's not only a significant Ancient Monument in its own right, it's great fun too.
-After a drive across beautiful Exmoor and down the deep valley, you can cross the river via the giant 'steps', enjoy a walk along the river banks and even think about a wild swim if the weather is kind.
-Then enjoy a picnic, or book a delicious meal at the Tarr Farm Inn, or just join the regulars for a Somerset cider and a snack in the bar.
+It's not only a significant Ancient Monument in its own right, but it's also great fun.
+After a drive across beautiful Exmoor and down the deep valley, you can cross the river via the giant 'steps'.
+Enjoy a walk along the riverbanks and even think about a wild swim if the weather is kind.
+Afterward, you can have a picnic, book a delicious meal at the Tarr Farm Inn, or just join the regulars for a Somerset cider and a snack in the bar.

 Tarr Steps - Myths and Legends

-The exact origins of Tarr Steps are unknown, but this famous bridge could date from the Bronze Age and there are remains nearby of forts dating from that period.
-The term ‘Tarr’ is thought to derive from the Celtic world ‘tochar’, meaning ‘causeway’.
+The exact origins of Tarr Steps are unknown.
+This famous bridge could date from the Bronze Age, and there are remains nearby of forts from that period.
+The term ‘Tarr’ is thought to derive from the Celtic word ‘tochar’, meaning ‘causeway’.

-Since no one really knows who built it, when and how, a number of myths have developed as to how it came into being.
-Local folklore has it that it was built by the Devil himself and that only after a local parson challenged him did he eventually allow people cross it, except on any occasion when he chose to sunbathe there.
+Since no one really knows who built it, when, and how, a number of myths have developed about its creation.
+Local folklore suggests it was built by the Devil himself.
+According to the tale, only after a local parson challenged him did he allow people to cross it, except on occasions when he chose to sunbathe there.

 Getting Closer to Nature

-Jane and I still visit Tarr Steps regularly and seeing young people discovering and enjoying Tarr Steps for the first time bringing back many happy memories!
+Jane and I still visit Tarr Steps regularly.
+Seeing young people discover and enjoy Tarr Steps for the first time brings back many happy memories!

 Tarr Steps - History and Construction